danielhuppmann/lecture-fall-2020/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## More description
-More description to come here
+More and more description to come here